softdevteam/krun/README.md

 You should not collect results intended for publication with development switches turned on.

-We also recommend that for 'real' benchmarking you turn on the `--hardware-reboots` switch to restart physical hardware before each benchmark execution.
+We also recommend that for 'real' benchmarking you turn on the `--hardware-reboots` and `--daemonise` switches.
+These ensure that the system will reboot before each benchmark execution, and that Krun will run in the background, allowing you to log out before the first reboot.

 You will also need to ensure that Krun is restarted once the machine has rebooted.
 The `etc/` directory contains example `/etc/rc.local` files for the